-- 1. Proposals will be made available to the instructional faculty for review one week prior to each EPC meeting via the intraweb.
-Comments may be directed to EPC members. - 2.
-The Faculty Senate will break ties. - 3.
-Thorough minutes will be kept. - 4.
-The Provost will receive copies of the minutes. - 5.
-The EPC must meet at least once per month during the fall and spring semesters and finish its agenda by the end of the spring semester. - g.
+- 1. The CRC must set its meeting schedule and proposal submission deadlines prior to graduation during the preceding academic year. - Proposals will be made available to the instructional faculty for review one week prior to each CRC meeting via the intraweb.
+Comments may be directed to CRC members. - 3.
+The Faculty Senate will break ties.
+Senators serving concurrently on the CRC may not vote on ties. - 4.
+Thorough minutes will be kept. - 5.
+The Provost will receive copies of the minutes. - 6.
+The CRC must meet at least once per month during the fall and spring semesters and finish its agenda by the end of the spring semester.

+- g.
 Possible Review Outcomes at All Levels - i.
-The potential outcomes of review at any level are: - 1. approve; - 2. approve with minor recommendations - 3. return to sponsoring faculty group for clarification and/or revision; - 4. deny. - h.
-Responses by Sponsoring Faculty Groups to Initial Outcomes at All Levels Below EPC (see also below on "Communicating Responses") - i.
+The potential outcomes of review at any level are: - 1. approve; - 2. approve with minor recommendations; - 3. return to sponsoring faculty group for clarification and/or revision; - 4. deny. - h.
+Actions Taken Upon the Initial Review at All Levels Below CRC - i.
+Approve: The proposal moves to the next level of review and the reviewing body notifies the sponsoring faculty group of the outcome. - ii.
+Approve with Minor Recommendations: The proposal moves to the next level of review.
+The reviewing body notifies the sponsoring faculty group of the outcome and provides a written justification for the recommendations. - iii.
+Return to Sponsoring Faculty Group for Clarification and/or Revision: The reviewing body returns the proposal to the sponsoring faculty group with a written explanation for the clarification and/or revision. - iv.
+Deny: The reviewing body returns the proposal to the sponsoring faculty group with a written justification for the denial. - i.
+Responses by Sponsoring Faculty Groups to Initial Outcomes at All Levels Below CRC (see also below on "Communicating Responses") - i.
 Approved: The proposal moves to the next level of review.
 No response from the sponsoring faculty group is required. - ii.
 Approved with minor recommendations: The sponsoring faculty group receives notification of the outcome with a written justification, and the proposal moves to the next level of review.
-No response from the sponsoring faculty group is required at this stage in the process; the sponsoring faculty group will have an opportunity to respond at the EPC level.
+No response from the sponsoring faculty group is required at this stage in the process; the sponsoring faculty group will have an opportunity to respond at the CRC level. - iii.

-- iii.
 Returned to sponsoring faculty group for clarification and/or revision: - 1.
 If returned to the sponsoring faculty group for clarification only, the sponsoring faculty group will then decide whether to provide clarification and resubmit or withdraw the proposal. - 2.
 If returned to the sponsoring faculty group for revision (with or without clarification), the sponsoring faculty group will then decide whether to submit a revised proposal, submit a written rebuttal to the proposed revisions, or withdraw the proposal. - iv.
 Denied: If denied, the proposal returns to the sponsoring faculty group with written justification.
-The sponsoring faculty group may choose to withdraw the proposal, revise the proposal and resubmit, or write a rebuttal to the denial and move the proposal to the next level of review. - i.
-Addressing Responses by Sponsoring Faculty Groups at All Levels Below EPC (see also below on "Communicating Responses")
+The sponsoring faculty group may choose to withdraw the proposal, revise the proposal and resubmit, or write a rebuttal to the denial and move the proposal to the next level of review. - j.
+Addressing Responses by Sponsoring Faculty Groups at All Levels Below CRC (see also below on "Communicating Responses")